benkeen/generatedata/src/plugins/exportTypes/LDIF/README.md

 Post the following JSON content to the following API path:
 `http://[your site]/[generate data folder]/api/v1/data`

-Here's an example pulled from the AlphaNumeric Data Type example:
+Here's an example pulled from the Alphanumeric Data Type example:

 ```javascript
 {